Working With Any Dataset

 Facet and Field Types

-Each of the Panl fields can be defined as a Field, or a Facet.
-If the Panl field is configured to be a 'Field', then it will be returned with the documents, but no other configuration options are applicable.
-If it is configured as a 'Facet' then, depending on the Solr field type, the configuration properties available to Panl will vary.
+Each of the defined fields in the file can be defined as either a 'Field' or a 'Facet Field'.
+If the Panl field is configured to be a 'Field', then it will be returned with the documents, and no other configuration options are applicable.
+If it is configured as a 'Facet' then, it can be faceted upon and, depending on the Solr field type, additional configuration properties are available.

 Fields

 Fields are returned with the documents so that they may be rendered to the results page.
-They can be sorted on, but they CANNOT be faceted on.
-Any Solr field that is stored (i.e. stored="true" in the managed schema) may be a field, additionally any Solr field that is indexed (i.e. indexed="true" in the managed schema) may be set as a facet, or a field.
+They CAN be sorted on, but they CANNOT be faceted on.
+Any Solr field that is stored (i.e. stored="true" in the managed schema) may be a configured as a field, additionally any Solr field that is also indexed (i.e. indexed="true" in the managed schema) may be set as either a facet or a field.

 Multiple <panl_collection_url>.panl.properties files can be defined with separate Panl properties files with different configurations of facets and fields all connecting to a single Solr search collection.